-In a September 2014 technical brief, the EPA reported that personal computers exposed to chlorine dioxide, hydrogen peroxide, methyl bromide and ethylene bromide experienced higher rates of functional failure than a control group that was not exposed.
+In a September 2014 technical brief, the EPA reported that personal computers exposed to chlorine dioxide, methyl bromide and ethylene bromide experienced higher rates of functional failure than a control group that was not exposed.
 One of the highest failure rates came from a popular COVID-19 fogging disinfectant: chlorine dioxide.

 Envista noted that all of the fogging agents contain water.

 “A drop of mineralized water on an unprotected electronic circuit board will cause corrosion and lead to electrical failures,” the Envista report says.
 “Some circuit boards, depending on their design specifications, are protected with a conformal coating.
 Therefore, some boards will suffer little to no degradation from exposure to corrosive disinfectants, while others will exhibit significant deterioration.”